steverichey/im361/syllabus.md

 ## Accommodation

-Any student who feels they may need an accommodation based on the impact of a disability should contact me privately to discuss your specific needs.
-Students requesting accommodations must register with Student Access Services located at 100 Heitz Hall and provide appropriate documentation to verify eligibility.
+In accordance with University procedures, any student who feels they may need an accommodation based on the impact of a disability should contact me privately to discuss your specific needs.
+Students requesting accommodations must register with [Student Access Services](https://www.bradley.edu/offices/student/sas/) located at 100 Heitz Hall and provide appropriate documentation to verify eligibility.
 You can reach the SAS at (309) 677-3654 or find more information at the Student Access Services website.

-In accordance with University procedures, if you have a documented disability and require accommodations to obtain equal access in this course, please contact me privately to discuss your specific needs.
-You must be registered with Student Access Services located at 100 Heitz Hall.
-You can reach the SAS at (309) 677-3654 or find more information at the Student Access Services website.

-Please address any special needs or special accommodations with me at the beginning of the semester.
-Those seeking accommodations based on documented disabilities should register with Student Access Services.
-The Office is located at 100 Heitz Hall and the phone number is (309) 677-3654.
-More information is also available at the Student Access Services website.

 ## Academic Honesty